 Recent Notable Matters

 Deutsche Bank AG — McMahan v.
-Deutsche Bank AG, et al., 2017 WL 3872477 (N.D.
-Ill.
-2017).
-Summary judgment granted dismissing all claims arising from plaintiffs’ unsuccessful participation in tax strategy, as against DB.*
+Deutsche Bank AG, et al., 2017 WL 3872477 (7th Cir.
+2018).
+Seventh Circuit panel affirmed the lower court’s decision to dismiss all claims arising from plaintiffs’ unsuccessful participation in tax strategy, as against DB.

 Credit Suisse Securities (USA) LLC — Zachs v.
 Credit Suisse Securities (USA) LLC, et al., FINRA Dkt.
 No. 12-04093 (July 8, 2015) Following a 4-day arbitration trial in New York City, the Panel dismissed all claims and recommended “expungement” of all references to the arbitration claims in the Central Registration Depository (“CRD”) as relating to the CS financial advisor.*

 Deutsche Bank Securities Inc. — Deutsche Bank Securities Inc. v.
 Roskos, et al., 692 Fed Appx.
 62 (2d Cir June 5, 2017) Affirming award of summary judgment to DBSI permanently enjoining tax shelter participant plaintiffs from pursuing claims in FINRA forum.*

 NYU Hospitals Center — United States of America, ex. rel.
 Terence Sasaki v.
 NYU Hospitals Center, et al, 629 Fed Appx 46 (2d Cir Oct.
 22, 2015) Affirming summary judgment dismissing qui tam and retaliation claims under the False Claims Act (FCA) filed against the university medical center arising from allegations of fraudulent billing practices for medical work never performed.*